 The respite users' rights were promoted by the care and support provided in the centre.
 The respite users had access to the national advocacy service should they so choose and information about same was available in the centre.
 There was evidence of active consultations with respite users and their families regarding their care and the running of the respite service.
 There were regular meetings with respite users to enhance their knowledge about making a complaint, self advocating and protecting themselves from abuse.
 The notice board in the kitchen displayed a user friendly poster which showed respite users' rights.
 Details of the providers advocacy committee were also on display.
-This included details of members on the committee who were current residents in other centres and contact details for the committee members.
+This included details of members on the committee members.